kevinkoolwhip/SalesLoftExercise/README.md

 ## Getting Started
 ### Prerequisites
-This project has only been tested on a MacOS.
-Might not work on Windows OS.
-Must have the port 8080 and 8081 open.
+This project has only been tested on MacOS.
+Might not work on other OS Must have the port 8080 and 8081 open.
 Must have open internet access
 Must have NPM installed
-Must have NPM package concurrently installed, if not, use `npm i concurrently --save-dev` to install
+Must have NPM package concurrently installed.
+If not, use `npm i concurrently --save-dev` to install

 ### Running Locally
 * Install website dependencies with the command `npm install`